Skyost/SkimpleComponents/README.md

 _Feel free to not import all Bootstrap files (see instructions [here](https://getbootstrap.com/docs/5.2/customize/sass/#importing))._

-Then disable the automatic Bootstrap CSS import via the `nuxt.config.js` :
+Then disable the automatic Bootstrap CSS import via the `nuxt.config.ts` :

 ```js
 skimpleComponents: {